Kaintels/ecg-cwt-classification/README.md

-# ECG Continous wavelet transform classification
+# ECG classification using continous wavelet transform

 ## Table of Contents